prowestgis/upp-wg/interop.md

 * `json_api` (as defined in the [jSON API](http://jsonapi.org) specification)

 Unlike the Discovery API, the Data API does not provide any predefined support for secured services.
 A UPP client is responsible for supporting the ability to access secured versions of the data sources.
 The `meta` property may be used to defined client-specific information.

+The `type` parameter identifies the UPP service type of the data service.
+Valid valued are

+* `route` for Esri-compatible routing services
+* `geometry` for Esri-compatible geometry services
+* `boundaries.county`for County boundaries use to identify a route's authorities
+* `upp` for generic UPP data services
+* `upp.information.axle` for UPP axle information
+* `upp.information.company` for UPP company information
+* `upp.information.insurance` for UPP insurance information
+* `upp.information.trailer` for UPP trailer information
+* `upp.information.truck` for UPP truck information
+* `upp.information.vehicle` for UPP vehicle information

 ##### Required scopes